NitinTyagi019/LttsProject/README.md

 Design	            |    Documents specifying design details Implementation	    |    All code and documentation Test_plan	          |    Documents with test plans and procedures

+# Challenges Faced and How Was It Overcome

+1. Implementation of GLCM matrices.
+2. Microscopic image of blood samples.